Immunization Records •

 Yellow Fever: Needed for travel into countries

 of Yellow Fever transmission.
-This vaccine is effective
+A primary dose is considered long lasting.

 vaccination has risks and possible complications.
 Contact